 This is why using a qualified Will Writer, backed up by a professional body such as the Society of Will Writers, makes sense.

 HOW WE WORK / WHAT TO EXPECT

 During our initial phone call and brief discussion we will book an appointment for taking detailed instructions.
-This will take place on a later date, either at your home, by telephone or online via Zoom.
-The instruction taking meeting must be thorough and cover in detail all relevant matters relating to your estate, personal and family circumstances, and what you hope to achieve.
-It will typically take between one and two hours.
+This will take place at a later date, either at your home, by telephone or by video call.
+This instruction taking meeting must be thorough and cover all relevant matters relating to your estate and family circumstances, and, crucially, what you hope to achieve.
+It will typically take about one hour or so.

 Preparing for the Instruction Taking Meeting